 The stats you can track include your ground contact time and balance (for running symmetry), stride length, vertical oscillation and ratio (how much bounce is in your running motion with a cost-benefit ratio).

-Paying special attention to symmetry, you can learn about your form and what improvements to make, from the length of your stride to the how quickly you step.
+Paying special attention to symmetry, you can learn about your form and what improvements to make, from the length of your stride to how quickly you step.

 We’ve chosen to focus on the fenix 6 and Forerunner 945 because they currently cost the same amount: $600.
 As we’ve alluded to, other variations of the fenix 6 including the 6 Pro and 6X Pro offer more features than both of these, but come at a steeper price.